How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 There are field tests to measure VO2 max, such as the 1.5 Mile Run.

-This specific way to measure VO2 max is a true max effort test and has only been validated for college-aged populations.
+This specific method of measuring VO2 max is a true max effort test, and it has only been validated for college-aged populations.

 After running 1.5 miles on level ground as fast as possible, the time is converted into a decimal and then inserted into a VO2 max equation for this VO2 max measurement test as follows: